-- 5.1.1 General requires top management to demonstrate leadership and commitment with respect to the quality management system by taking accountability for the effectiveness of the quality management system, ensuring that the quality policy and quality objectives are established for the quality management system and are compatible with the context and strategic direction of the organization, ensuring the integration of the quality management system requirements into the organization's business processes, promoting the use of the process approach and risk-based thinking, ensuring that the resources needed for the quality management system are available, communicating the importance of effective quality management and of conforming to the quality management system requirements, ensuring that the quality management system achieves its intended results, engaging, directing and supporting persons to contribute to the effectiveness of the quality management system, promoting improvement, and supporting other relevant management roles to demonstrate their leadership as it applies to their areas of responsibility. - 5.1.2 Customer focus requires top management to demonstrate leadership and commitment with respect to customer focus by ensuring that customer and applicable statutory and regulatory requirements are determined, understood and consistently met, the risks and opportunities that can affect conformity of products and services and the ability to enhance customer satisfaction are determined and addressed, and that the focus on enhancing customer satisfaction is maintained.
+5.1.1 General requires top management to demonstrate leadership and commitment with respect to the quality management system by taking accountability for the effectiveness of the quality management system, ensuring that the quality policy and quality objectives are established for the quality management system and are compatible with the context and strategic direction of the organization, ensuring the integration of the quality management system requirements into the organization's business processes, promoting the use of the process approach and risk-based thinking, ensuring that the resources needed for the quality management system are available, communicating the importance of effective quality management and of conforming to the quality management system requirements, ensuring that the quality management system achieves its intended results, engaging, directing and supporting persons to contribute to the effectiveness of the quality management roles to demonstrate their leadership as it applies to their areas of responsibility.

+5.1.2 Customer focus requires top management to demonstrate leadership and commitment with respect to customer focus by ensuring that customer and applicable statutory and regulatory requirements are determined, understood and consistently met, the risks and opportunities that can affect conformity of products and services and the ability to enhance customer satisfaction are determined and addressed, that the focus on enhancing customer satisfaction is maintained, and that product and service conformity and on-time delivery performance are measured and appropriate action is taken if planned results are not, or will not be, achieved.